 Life happens in chapters.

 Over the years I, like many, have been intrigued by farm to table, homesteading, and sustainability.
 Lagom, slow living, minimalism.

 Homesteading fascinates me.
 Urban farming, rooftop gardens, bee keeping, and raising chickens intrigue me.
-My interest is quick to drop though, being a mostly vegan suburban gal who knows chickens are too much work for our daily life (I don't eat eggs).
-And, my husband is afraid of bees.
+My interest is quick to drop though, being a mostly vegan suburban gal who knows chickens are too much work for our daily life (and I don't eat eggs).
+My husband is also afraid of bees.

 If only we lived next door to a homesteader.

 Over the years

 I have tried a few concepts that many may find strange.
 I'm okay with that, it's all in the quest for personal growth, with a focus on sustainability.

 While training for my first marathon, a nutritionist introduced a food filter, if you could order/make the food item a hundred years ago then eat it, if not pass.
 A concept I still embrace today.

 A few years later Frontier House, an experiment on TV, ran on PBS.
 My family would record it on VCR and watch it with amazement.

 Let's not forget about the year I tried making cleaning products and laundry soap.
 Focused on minimizing waste and chemicals.